the science of living a happy life

 Dopamine is the brain’s “reward chemical.”

 When you experience something pleasurable, dopamine is produced.
-Some stimuli that result in dopamine include getting a massage, listening to engaging music, and checking off an item on your to-do list.
+Some stimuli that result in dopamine include getting a massage, listening to happy music, and checking off an item on your to-do list.

-Once dopamine is released, it sends a message to your brain that says, “This feels good!
+Once dopamine is released, it sends a message to your brain: “This feels good!
 Do it again!”

 This is why activities that result in dopamine make us feel happy and can even be addictive.